 I thought planting a church was all about church.

 During this conversation, Kevin takes the next steps with a few ideas that emerge out of Exodus chapter 17.
 In this passage, Moses uses his staff to strike a rock and provide clean drinking water and then lifts the staff high above his head to ensure the victory of his people over their attackers.
 In this episode, you’ll see that God wants to fight WITH you and if we’ll make the choice to do our part God has some great gifts in store for us.

 During this conversation, Kevin reflects over a statement he made during last week’s message at Vortex Church called “The Journey”.
 During this short talk, you’ll see the connection between what we do and what we believe.

 “One day Jesus was praying in a certain place.
 When he finished, one of his disciples said to him, “Lord, teach us to pray.”
 Luke 11:1

-In response to that question, Jesus taught his disciples using a model prayer.
-That prayer has been referred to as “The Lord’s Prayer”.
-During this prayer, Jesus models a progression of perspectives that could and should change the way we pray today.
+To respond to that question, Jesus then shared a model prayer that demonstrated a progression of perspectives that could and should change the way we pray today.

 As Jesus closed out the prayer, He ends with this request, “And lead us not into temptation.”
 (Luke 11:4).